 My name is Anne and I have a problem: I suffer from wanderlust.
-I don’t know if I will ever be able to feed the inner monster that has an insatiable appetite to travel to new places.
+I don’t know if I will ever be able to feed the inner monster that has an insatiable appetite to travel to new places—especially traveling solo.

-Early in my adult, working life I found myself almost two years into a new job before I realized I hadn’t taken any real vacation time other than long weekends and holiday trips home.
+Early in my adult working life, I found myself almost two years into a new job before I realized I hadn’t taken any real vacation time other than long weekends and holiday trips home.
 Shortly after, I saw an amazing airfare promotion offered during a window of time that was convenient for me.
-The only problem was that the timing of the sale didn’t work with any of my friends’ job schedules or budget constraints.
+The only problem was that the sale timing didn’t work with any of my friends’ job schedules or budget constraints.
 I was thrilled to see Chicago included as I perused the list of cities in the deal; I had never been there and always wanted to go.
-It was the perfect time of year to visit and before I realized it, I’d bought my tickets.
+It was the perfect time of year to visit, and before I realized it, I’d bought my ticket.

 I have a problem: I suffer from wanderlust.

 Since that trip, I have had lots of amazing moments traveling by myself—sometimes traveling solo for pleasure and other times capturing moments to explore while traveling alone for business.
 I would have missed so many wonderful moments if I’d never faced my fear of traveling alone!
 I’ll never forget a beautiful early morning I spent in Seattle sitting near Pike’s Place drinking a fantastic cup of coffee and eating yummy donuts while watching the fog lift as ships came and went.
 I’ve walked along both Atlantic and Pacific Coast beaches, taken a morning drive through the Rocky Mountains to a quaint, little town with a mountain lake for a picnic lunch, and even explored Greenwich Village and Central Park in NYC.

 If I hadn’t stepped out of my comfort zone, I would have missed all of these travel memories that are forever preserved on the highlight reel of my life.